autoreduction/queue-processor/Documentation/Technical Documentation.md

 Currently, default variables need to be hard coded into the reduction script for them to be replaced as part of the preview function.
 It would be nice if this could handle scenarios where default variables are set using other variables or function calls, for example.
 Note: This is currently handled when pulling out the default value for use in instrument variables, just not in the preview function (due to the regex used).

+### Multiple Mantid version

+Currently it is only possible to run scripts against a single version of Mantid.
+It may be useful in the future to be able to specify the Mantid version or, at the very least, make the version number apparent to users.

 ## Possible Problems & Solutions

 ### Queue processor unable to connect to ActiveMQ